HHalva/ccn/README.md

 Lecturer: Aapo Hyvärinen TA: Hermanni Hälvä

 This webpage contains the coursework.
-See the sub folders for each week's work, with submission information inside.
+See the sub-folders for each week's work, with submission information inside.

 In order to complete these courseworks, you will need:
   - python 3 (I recommend setting everything up via [miniconda](https://docs.conda.io/en/latest/miniconda.html))